Thomas R. Wilson: Education and training

 Wilson entered Ohio State University in 1964, and in 1968 graduated with a Bachelor of Science in agriculture with concentrations in agricultural economics and rural sociology.
-He entered Navy Officer Candidate School in Newport, RI, in October 1968 and was commissioned an Ensign, U.S. Naval Reserve in March 1969.
+He entered Navy Officer Candidate School in Newport, R.I., in October 1968 and was commissioned an Ensign, U.S. Naval Reserve in March 1969.
 Wilson was a distinguished graduate of the Defense Intelligence College in 1975, and was a member of the Defense Intelligence College class that participated in the pilot program leading to the college being able to grant a Master of Science in Strategic Intelligence Degree.
-Other Military training included Communications Officer Ashore Course at Newport, RI in 1969; Targeting and mission planning at Nuclear Weapons Training Group Atlantic, in Norfolk, VA in 1980; and Flag and General Officer CAPSTONE Training in 1995.
+Other Military training included Communications Officer Ashore Course at Newport, RI in 1969; Targeting and mission planning at Nuclear Weapons Training Group Atlantic, in Norfolk, Va. in 1980; and Flag and General Officer CAPSTONE Training in 1995.
 In 1978, while stationed in Keflavik, Iceland, he earned an M.A. in management and human relations from Webster University.